 1. Promoting Inclusion and Equity in Healthcare

-Considerations: The association and its members should facilitate the dissemination of information and materials that promote unbiased treatment of patients.
-This work will likely require partnerships with other health providers, as well as patient and practitioner groups on various issues including educating industry and others on identifying, acknowledging, and addressing bias.
+Considerations: The association and its members should facilitate the dissemination of information and materials that promote the unbiased treatment of patients.
+This work will likely require partnerships with other health care providers, as well as patient and practitioner groups, on various issues including educating the industry and others on identifying, acknowledging, and addressing bias.
 AdvaMed will also work to develop and support legislation that promotes equity in patient care.
 AdvaMed will also work to advance efforts that improve patient access to health care facilities and providers, physically or virtually, and to improve access to health care facilities and providers in underserved communities.

 2. Partnering in Education with Stakeholders

-Principle: Access to and use of innovative technologies requires exposure to their existence.
-Patients who could benefit from life-saving and life-improving technologies should be aware of the innovations that are best suited to their health conditions.
+Principle: Access to and the use of innovative technologies requires exposure to their existence.
+Patients who could benefit from lifesaving and life-improving technologies should be aware of the innovations that are best suited to their health conditions.
 We will develop information and materials to increase patient awareness of innovative technologies.
 Any materials will present information in a clear, culturally appropriate, and accessible manner.
 We also commit to the development of programs and pilots to ensure that clinicians who treat patients of color are aware of the existence, use, and benefits of innovative medical technologies.
 Educational efforts should align with the promotion of equity in health care and should also inform clinicians as to the underlying causes of current inequities for patients.

 3. All Patients Deserve Access to Innovative Technology

-4. Promoting Research Equity in the MedTech Industry
+4. Promoting Research Equity in the Medtech Industry

 Principle: AdvaMed and its members promote innovation in medical technology development and design.
-Our methods for researching and developing these technologies should reflect the population of patients that will benefit from them.
+Our methods for researching and developing these technologies should reflect the population of patients who will benefit from them.
 We will commit to the adoption of methods that promote improved recruitment of potential patients for clinical trials and medical device development.